Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation

 The evolution of vRAN architecture from virtualized network functions (VNFs) to cloud-native or containerized network functions (CNFs) significantly enhances operational efficiency.
 As illustrated in Fig.~\ref{fig:vRAN}, VNFs run within virtual machines (VMs) and require full guest operating systems (OSs) over a hypervisor, a software layer that creates and manages multiple VMs on a physical COTS server.
-While VNFs provided the first step toward virtualization, they are resource-heavy and slower to scale.
+While VNFs provided the initial step toward virtualization, they are resource-heavy and slower to scale.
 CNFs, in contrast, operate as lightweight containers generated by a container engine.
 This containerized structure eliminates the need for a full guest OS, enabling faster scaling, more efficient resource utilization, and improved software portability.
 CNF-based architectures also allow services to run across future processor generations through simple recompilation and lightweight container orchestration.
-Although we do not cover the CNF structure in detail, Kubernetes-based deployment is one of the most commercialized container orchestrators for vRAN solutions.
-It further enables mobile network operators (MNOs) to flexibly manage, scale, and launch new services \cite{AttaouiEtAlVNFCNFPlacement2023}.
-The CNF-based vRAN architecture also supports the transition to a disaggregated and interoperable RAN structure aligned with O-RAN principles.
-This cloud-native evolution creates a flexible and portable software environment that supports SIMD-accelerated baseband processing within GPPs.
+Although we do not cover the CNF structure in detail, Kubernetes-based deployment is one of the most widely adopted container orchestrators for vRAN solutions.
+It further enables mobile network operators to manage and scale services more efficiently \cite{AttaouiEtAlVNFCNFPlacement2023}.
+This cloud-native evolution creates a flexible and portable software environment that supports SIMD-accelerated baseband processing on GPPs.